JustJuulia/Other_Python/README.md

-# Other_Python
-other python projetcs
+here will be some other projects from python if i will feel like doing sth >:)